GuessWhatGame/guesswhat/config/oracle/README.md

  - Oracle training
  - Others

+There are several way way to encode the target object for the oracle.
+Should one use the crop of the object, its spatial features, its category etc.
-The "inputs" key enable to add/remove oracle inputs.
+The keyword "inputs" enables to add/remove oracle inputs.

 ```
   "inputs": {